andreasthoelke/dotfiles/.vim/notes/notes29-09.md

             E.g. Using 'newdir/newfile.txt' will create a directory named 'newdir' as well as a file named 'newfile.txt'.

-## Easy-clip
-  * delete does not change clipboard
-  * `S` substitute motion
-  * yank stack use with <leader>"<regnum>
-  * persisted and shared with vim instances

 ## Temp next
-cut/ move map
-doc targets, substitute
-delete undo for vimrc. why is this so long? the changelist enables `g;` but it does not seem to be persisted/show up after vim restart

 ## Commit/ Release notes
+* doc vim-targets, substitute
 * vim-better-whitespace plugin
 * easyclip:
-  * delete does not change clipboard
+  * delete does not change clipboard, but <localleader>d does
   * `S` substitute motion
   * yank stack use with <leader>"<regnum>
   * persisted and shared with vim instances